-'The [relevant statutory tests did] not refer to "the purposes" of the taxpayer ...
-They refer to "the purposes" of the business which is a different concept, although the "purposes" (i.e. the intentions or objects) of the taxpayer are fundamental to the application of the paragraph ...
-To ascertain whether the money was expended to serve the purposes of the taxpayer's business it is necessary to discover the taxpayer's "object" in making the expenditure ...
-As the taxpayer's "object" in making expenditure has to be found, it inevitably follows that ... the Commissioners need to look into the taxpayer's mind at the moment when the expenditure is made.'
+different concept, although the 'purposes' (i.e. the intentions or objects) of the taxpayer are fundamental to the application of the paragraph . . .
+To ascertain whether the money was expended to serve the purposes of the taxpayer's business it is necessary to discover the taxpayer's 'object' in making the expenditure . . .
+As the taxpayer's 'object' in making expenditure has to be found, it inevitably follows that . . . the Commissioners need to look into the taxpayer's mind at the moment when the expenditure is made''.

 Thus in determining the purposes of a transaction one looks at the objects of the person or persons who undertook that transaction and that involves determining the state of that person's mind at the relevant time.
-It is thus a purely subjective test.
-See John Pimblett & Sons Ltd v CCE [1988] STC 358, Vodafone Cellular Limited v Shaw [1997] STC 734, Coffee Republic plc v Commissioners for HMRC [2007] LON/2006/0756.
+It is thus a purely subjective test (see also John Pimblett & Sons Ltd v Customs & Excise Commissioners, 5 Vodafone Cellular Ltd v Shaw 6 and Coffee Republic v Commissioners of HMRC 7).